-- a) Sample ballots will be published in the newspaper prior to the election (Section 101.20, F.S.) or sent via mail per statute requirements. - b) Additional copies of the sample ballot will also be available in the SOE Office and on the SOE website at www.bayvotes.org.
+a) Sample ballots shall be published in the newspaper prior to the election (Section 101.20, F.S.) or sent via mail to all registered voters.

+b) Additional copies of the sample ballot will also be available in the SOE Office and on the SOE website at www.bayvotes.org.

-3. Absentee Ballot Requests
+3. Vote by Mail Ballot Requests

-- a) Any registered voter may request/vote an absentee ballot.
-The supervisor may accept a request for an absentee ballot from an elector in person, in writing, or a telephonic request from the elector, or, if directly instructed by the elector, a member of the elector's immediate family or legal guardian. - b) The person making the absentee ballot request must disclose: - (1) The name of the elector for whom the ballot is requested; - (2) The elector's address; - (3) The elector's date of birth; - (4) The requester's name; - (5) The requester's address; - (6) The requester's driver's license number, if available; - (7) The requester's relationship to the elector; and - (8) The requester's signature (written requests only). - c) A request for an absentee ballot to be mailed to a voter must be received no later than 5 p.m. on the 6th day before the election by the supervisor of elections.
-The supervisor of elections shall mail absentee ballots to voters requesting ballots by such deadline no later than the 4th day prior to the election.
+- a) Any registered voter may request/vote a Vote by Mail ballot.
+The supervisor may accept a request for a Vote by Mail ballot from an elector in person, in writing, or a telephonic request from the elector, or, if directly instructed by the elector, a member of the elector's immediate family or legal guardian. - b) The person making the Vote by Mail ballot request must disclose: - (1) The name of the elector for whom the ballot is requested; - (2) The elector's address; - (3) The elector's date of birth; - (4) The requester's name; - (5) The requester's address; - (6) The requester's driver's license number, if available; - (7) The requester's relationship to the elector; and - (8) The requester's signature (written requests only). - c) A request for a Vote by Mail ballot to be mailed to a voter must be received no later than 5 p.m. on the 6th day before the election by the supervisor of elections.
+The supervisor of elections shall mail Vote by Mail ballots to voters requesting ballots by such deadline no later than the 4th day prior to the election.

-4. Absentee Ballot Delivery
+4. Vote by Mail Ballot Delivery

-- a) An elector or elector's representative may receive an absentee ballot in person, by mail, or by electronic delivery provided the elector has provided written authorization for the representative. - b) An elector may request a provisional absentee ballot in person until 7 P.M. on Election Day at the Supervisor of Elections Office.

-c) Absentee ballots may be delivered to a designee on Election Day or up to 5 days prior to the day of an election when the elector has provided written authorization.
+- a) An elector or elector's representative may receive a Vote by Mail ballot in person, by mail, or by electronic delivery provided the elector has provided written authorization for the representative. - b) An elector may request a provisional Vote by Mail ballot in person until 7 P.M. on Election Day at the Supervisor of Elections Office. - c) Vote by Mail ballots may be delivered to a designee on Election Day or up to 5 days prior to the day of an election when the elector has provided written authorization.

-5. Absentee Ballot Mailing
+5. Vote by Mail Ballot Mailing

-- a) The initial mailing of absentee ballots requested by overseas voters shall occur not later than 45 days before the presidential preference primary, primary and general election. - b) The initial mailing of domestic absentee ballots will occur between the 35th and 28th day before an election, after this period the Supervisor shall mail absentee ballots within 2 business days after receiving a request for such a ballot. - c) Absentee ballots for overseas and domestic ballot requests will be processed daily after the initial mailing of each category. - d) Candidates may request an electronic copy of the mailing lists for absentee ballots.
-The lists are generally emailed to the candidate or authorized candidate representative on the day of the mailing when the candidate has requested the lists.
-Lists are not available until the ballots are processed for mailing. - e) Volunteer campaign workers may aide voters in delivering sealed and completed absentee ballots to the SOE Office but paid campaign staff may not handle absentee ballots.
+- a) The initial mailing of Vote by Mail ballots requested by overseas voters shall occur not later than 45 days before the primary election and general election. - b) The initial mailing of domestic Vote by Mail ballots will occur between the 35th and 28th day prior to an election, after this period the Supervisor shall mail Vote by Mail ballots within 2 business days after receiving a request for such a ballot. - c) Vote by Mail ballots for overseas and domestic ballot requests will be processed daily after the initial mailing of each category. - d) Vote by Mail lists will be made available for download to Candidates and/or their representatives via the Candidate File Distribution link located on the Supervisor of Elections Website.
+New lists will be generated daily as additional requests are received.

+Lists are not available until the ballots are processed for mailing.

+e) Volunteer campaign workers may aide voters in delivering sealed and completed Vote by Mail ballots to the SOE Office but paid campaign staff may not handle Vote by Mail ballots.

-6. Absentee Ballot Processing
+6. Vote by Mail Ballot Processing